limbo666/DesktopFences/README.md

 -  **Fence JSON File** now placed in the same directory as the executable
 -  **First Fence Line** is created automatically during the first execution
 -  **Program Icon** added (updated in version 1.1)
--  **Error Handling** on:
-  - Move actions
-  - Program execution
-  - Empty or invalid JSON files
+-  **Error Handling** on: Move actions, Program execution, Empty or invalid JSON files

 ##  New Functionalities
 -  **Minimal About Screen**